bbenligiray/honeycomb-chainlink-workshop/README.md

 - Allow the contract creator to withdraw funds after some point.

-- Make oracle requests at deployment that get the team names (so the users doesn't need to trust the developer to enter the names correctly).
+- Make oracle requests at deployment that get the team names (so the user doesn't need to trust the developer to enter the names correctly).

 - You shouldn't have to deploy a contract for each match, make this contract reusable for different matches (make sure to listen for the `ChainlinkFulfilled` event with the correct `requestId`).